How Do You Manage Knee Pain and Swelling Effectively?

 Ongoing knee pain and swelling that keeps coming back is the body's way of saying the underlying issue hasn't been properly addressed.
 And the longer it continues, the more the muscles around the knee switch off, making the whole rehabilitation process harder.

-At RAPID Dublin, managing pain and swelling is always the very first thing Shane addresses.
+At RAPID Dublin, managing pain and swelling is always the very first thing we address.
 Because until that's under control, the rest of rehabilitation is very difficult to progress.

 If your knee pain or swelling isn't settling (or keeps coming back) a specialist knee assessment will give you the answers you need.